brettchalupa/macroquad_quickstart/README.md

 - draws to a 1280x720 render target by default
 - generate list of open source licenses for used crates
 - helpful utility functions
-- shell scripts for doing pretty much everything, they don't work on Windows
+- shell scripts for doing pretty much everything (they don't work on Windows, sorry)
 - easily push your game to itch.io

 ## Get Started

-Use the template feature on GitHub or just download the zip
+Use the template feature on GitHub or just [download the zip](https://github.com/brettchalupa/macroquad_quickstart/archive/refs/heads/main.zip).

 ## Dev Tools